dilshads/telegram-bot-nova/README.md

 })
 ```

-Note the example is just random but it works.

 ### sendVideo
 Use this to send a video to a target chat.
 You'll need to collect the `video.file_id` with onVideo.
 Be aware that file_id is unique per bot, meaning if you give the id to another bot and tried to send it.
 It won't work.